SAT grammar can be a daunting experience for the most fluent students, leave alone for

 do not require for the SAT Improving Sentences section.

-It explains, with multiple examples, the essential concepts and structures of SAT Grammar.
+essential concepts and structures of SAT Grammar.

 It takes you through the common concepts tested on the SAT Improving Sentences section